+Finally, although fraud alters the public signal, investors who monitor learn the firm's true situation.

-In this paper, we examine these arguments in a simple model of financing and investment.
-Firms require external funding.
-Rational investors may either rely on public but noisy signals of firms' prospects or else investigate these prospects more carefully.
-A firm with poor prospects may commit fraud, which makes the noisy public signal look more attractive but does not fool investors who investigate more carefully.
-Fraud is most likely to occur if times are relatively good and investors are relatively optimistic about the average firm's prospects.
-Fraud is less likely in exceptionally good times, however, since investors are rationally willing to fund a firm even if its public signal is relatively unattractive.
-Fraud is also less likely in bad times, when investors are cautious about investing and so are less easily fooled.
+We show that fraud is most likely to occur if the average firm's prospects are relatively good.
+Fraud is less likely in exceptionally good times, however, since investors are rationally willing to fund a firm even if its public signal is low.
+Fraud is also less likely when the average firm's prospects are bad to middling; investors are cautious about investing even if a firm's public signal is high, and so are less easily fooled.

-Investors' expectations about the average firm's prospects change over time.
-In a dynamic setting, the incidence of fraud is highest when the business cycle has turned down but investors are not yet aware of this.
-Thinking conditions are still reasonably good, investors fund firms that "look good," and firms with poor prospects commit fraud so as to obtain funding.
+In a dynamic setting, investors' expectations about the average firm's prospects will change over time.
+The incidence of fraud will be highest when the business cycle has turned down but investors are not yet aware of this.
+Thinking conditions are still reasonably good, investors fund firms with high public signals, and firms with poor prospects commit fraud so as to obtain funding.
 These very acts of fraud obscure the extent of the downturn.
 Eventually, reality intrudes, the downturn is revealed, and the incidence of fraud is much greater than anyone anticipated.
 Yet investors and firms have acted rationally; good times are most likely to lead to widespread fraud when the good times are ending, but the end of good times can only be known ex post.
 Indeed, it is when a number of firms that had been doing well are seen to be doing badly that investors know that the good times have ended.
 To reverse Buffett, it's only when you see a lot of people swimming naked that you know that the tide has gone out.

-Thus, a model with rational behavior can reproduce many features of the boom-bustfraud pattern.
+Thus, a model with rational behavior can reproduce many features of the boom-bust-fraud pattern.
 Although we do not claim that investors are always perfectly rational, the fact that rationality does not rule out this pattern suggests limits to the "buyer beware" school of policy response.
-Furthermore, our model suggests that measures aimed at improving disclosure per se can be counterproductive.
-To see why this is the case, however, we must first present our model in more detail.
+Moreover, our most critical result - that fraud incentives are highest in good times - actually requires a certain amount of "buyer beware" behavior: specifically, investors must be able to monitor and must decide whether to monitor in a rational fashion.